Skip to content

 myapp --completion bash > myapp-completion.sh

-The key benefit is that help, version, and completion work before config file loading, so they succeed even when the config file is invalid or missing.
+The key benefit is that genuine help, version, and completion requests work before config file loading, so they succeed even when the config file is invalid or missing.
+If the parser accepts the same tokens as ordinary input, parsing takes precedence and config loading proceeds as usual.

 Nested config values